Self-similar scaling limits of non-increasing Markov chains: Scaling limits of random walks with a barrier

-Let us now consider some variants of the random walk with a barrier.
-The results below recover and generalize results of \cite{IM08}.
-Let $(\zeta_i,i\geq 1)$ be an i.i.d.\ sequence with distribution $(q_n,n\geq 0)$.
-Set $S_0=0$ and for the random walk asociated with $(\zeta_i,i\geq 1)$.
-We let $\wt{S}^{(n)}_k = n \wedge S_k,k\geq 0$ be the walk truncated at level $n$.
-We also define $\wh{S}^{(n)}_k$ recursively as follows: $\wh{S}^{(n)}_0=0$, and given $\wh{S}^{(n)}_k$ has been defined, we let Otherwise said, the process $\wh{S}^{(n)}$ evolves as $S$, but ignores the jumps that would bring it to a level higher than $n$.
+In other words, the process $\widehat{S}^{\,(n)}$ evolves as $S$, but ignores the jumps that would bring it to a level higher than $n$.
 This is what is called the random walk with a barrier in \cite{IM08}.
-However, in the latter reference, the authors assume that $q_0=0$ and therefore really consider the variable $A_n$ associated with $X_n$ as defined above, as they are interested in the number of {\em strictly positive} jumps that $\wh{S}^{(n)}$ accomplishes before attaining its absorbing state.
-See the forthcoming Lemma \ref{sec:scal-limits-rand-1} for a proof of the identity in distribution between $A_n$ and the number of strictly positive jumps of $\wh{S}^{(n)}$ when $q_0=0$.
+However, in the latter reference, the authors assume that $q_0=0$ and therefore really consider the variable $A_n$ associated with $X_n$ as defined above, as they are interested in the number of \textit{strictly positive} jumps that $\widehat{S}^{\,(n)}$ accomplishes before attaining its absorbing state.
+See the forthcoming Lemma \ref{sec:scal-limits-rand-1} for a proof of the identity in distribution between $A_n$ and the number of strictly positive jumps of $\widehat{S}^{\,(n)}$ when $q_0=0$.

-The processes $\wt{X}_n = n -\wt{S}^{(n)}$ and $\wh{X}_n = n -\wh{S}^{(n)}$ are non-increasing Markov chains with transition probabilities given by
+The processes $\widetilde{X}_n = n -\widetilde{S}^{(n)}$ and $\widehat{X}_n = n -\widehat{S}^{\,(n)}$ are non-increasing Markov chains with transition probabilities given by